Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Random Complexes

 although the exact limit is not computed.
 This agrees with the results in Section \ref{sec:results_crit} of this paper.
 The main difference between the two sets of results is that for critical points we are able to give a closed form expression for the limit mean of $\Nk$ (Theorem \ref{thm:mean_crit}), as well as stronger limit results (Theorems \ref{thm:clt_crit}--\ref{prp:global_vs_local}).
 This will be useful below, when we discuss Euler characteristics.

 In the supercritical regime ($n\rnd\to\infty$) even less is known about the \cech complex.
 In general, the \cech complex becomes highly connected, the topology becomes simpler and the Betti numbers decrease.
-Theorem 6.1 of \cite{kahle_topology_2009} gives the precise results that if $f$ is a uniform density with a compact and convex support, and $\limninf(\log n / n)^{-1/d}r_n >0$ , then
+Theorem 6.1 of \cite{kahle_random_2011} gives the precise results that if $f$ is a uniform density with a compact and convex support, and $\limninf(\log n / n)^{-1/d}r_n >0$ , then

-which is described in \cite{kahle_limit_2010} by saying that $\CC(\cX_n,r_n)$ is ``asymptotically almost surely contractible''.
-We have no analagous result about critical points, nor could we, since $\Nk$ is $O(n)$ and thus $\Nk \to \infty$ (Section \ref{sec:results_crit}).
+which is described in \cite{kahle_random_2011} by saying that $\CC(\cP_n,r_n)$ is ``asymptotically almost surely contractible''.
+We have no analogous result about critical points, nor could we, since $\Nk$ is $O(n)$ and thus $\Nk \to \infty$ (Section \ref{sec:results_crit}).
 However, Corollary \ref{cor:cech_ec} below gives information about the Euler characteristic of the \cech complex which is different from, but related to, \eqref{eq:kahle_supercrit}.
 (Note that \eqref{eq:kahle_supercrit} requires that the underlying probability density is lower bounded with convex support, the same assumption we adopted Section \ref{sec:results_crit}.)

-To conclude this section, we present a novel statement about the \cech complex $\CC(\cX_n, r_n)$ which can be made based on the results in Section \ref{sec:results}.
+To conclude this section, we present a novel statement about the \cech complex $\CC(\cP_n, r_n)$ which can be made based on the results in Section \ref{sec:results}.
 The Euler characteristic of a simplicial complex $\cS$ has a number of equivalent definitions, and a number of important applications.
 One of the definitions, via Betti numbers, is

-However, $\chi(\cS)$ also has a definition via indices of critical points of appropriately defined functions supported on $\cS$, and this leads to \begin{cor} Let $\chi_n$ be the Euler characteristic of $\CC(\cX_n, r_n)$.
+However, $\chi(\cS)$ also has a definition via indices of critical points of appropriately defined functions supported on $\cS$, and this leads to \begin{cor} Let $\chi_n$ be the Euler characteristic of $\CC(\cP_n, r_n)$.
 Then \beq \qquad \limninf n^{-1} \mean{\chi_n}=

-\eeq Moreover, when $n\rnd\to \infty$ and $n\rnd \ge D^\star \log n$ (see Proposition \ref{prp:global_vs_local}), then $\mean{\chi_n}\to 1$. \end{cor} Note that \eqref{corollary:equ} cannot be proven using only the existing results on Betti numbers, since the values of the limiting mean in the critical and supercritical regimes are not available.
+\eeq Moreover, when $n\rnd\to \infty$ and $n\rnd \ge D^\star \log n$ (with $D^\star$ as in Proposition \ref{prp:global_vs_local}), then $\mean{\chi_n}\to 1$. \end{cor} The proof of Corollary \ref{cor:cech_ec} is presented in Section \ref{sec:ec_proof}.
+Note that \eqref{corollary:equ} cannot be proven using only the existing results on Betti numbers, since the values of the limiting mean in the critical and supercritical regimes are not available.
 This demonstrates one of the advantages of studying the homology of the \cech complex via the distance function.